-If a collection account is being reported on your credit report, or you receive a phone call or written correspondence from a company called Capital Management Services, don’t ignore it.
+If a collection account is being reported on your credit report from a company called Capital Management Services, don’t ignore it.

 Is Capital Management Services Legit?

 Based in Buffalo, New York, Capital Management Services, LP is a collection agency that’s been in business since 2000.

 The company is nationally licensed and recognized, and like many collection agencies, it refers to itself as a receivable management firm.

 They have more than 2,600 employees and have recovered $2.4 billion in delinquent accounts.

 The company does not disclose which industries or institutions it represents in its collection efforts on its website.